niteraven7/StrivvenMediaHiringProject/README.md

 # Hiring Project
 This project is meant to gauge your skills, attention to detail, and creativity.
 We are testing your full stack skills; TSQL, PHP, Javascript, HTML, CSS.
 Also, your ability to work within predefined libraries and frameworks.

 You can take as much time as you need, but the amount of time it takes will be considered.
 We realize life can get in the way, so if you have extenuating circumstances for why the project is taking so long, just let us know.
-The project ETA is about 1 - 2 weeks, depending on available time.
+The project ETA is about 1 - 3 weeks, depending on available time.

-If you have any questions, concerns, or issues, please do not hesitate to email the VJS rep directly.
+If you have any questions, concerns, clarifications, or issues, please do not hesitate to email us directly.

 # Project Steps
 1. Clone this project using Git.